 One of the unspoken criteria for being promoted is knowing how to tie a Jiu Jitsu belt!
 Most promotions and stripes are given when the class lines up at the end of class, and there is nothing more awkward than a belt that looks like a macaroni noodle.
 You might be surprised to learn that there are multiple ways to tie a Jiu Jitsu Belt, this article will teach you the three most common ways!

-Every knot discussed in this article can be used at any time, however, you might realize that some knots work better depending on the situation.
+Each of these three ties can be used at any time, but depending on the situation you may prefer one over another.
 For example, the standard variation knot is quick and easy to tie making it better for competitions when you only get a small amount of time to tie your belt when it comes loose.
 While dealing with the pressure of competition you’ll appreciate its ease.

 1. First find the center of your belt, the space where both tails dangle evenly.
 Sometimes BJJ practitioners will even mark it with a black sharpie so they don’t need to find it every time they put it on.